ckuelker/nihongo/share/katakana/README.md

 ---
 title: Directory nihongo/share/katakana
 author: Christian Külker
-date: 2023-01-10
+date: 2023-03-07
-version: 0.1.4
+version: 0.1.5

 ---

 # Directory nihongo/share/katakana Aim

-Japanese resources to share for building a Katakana book
+Shared Japanese resources for building a katakana book.

+# Resolution and Inkscape Version

+Most of the PDF graphics files in this directory are created by `katakana.svg` from inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
+Some other files in `nihongo/share/i` as well.
+Since the resolution of `katakana.svg` depends on the desktop and the inkscape application (as of 2023-01-10), it is recommended to use Debian GNU/Linux 8.11 (Jessie) to make changes to `katakana.svg`.

+As far as is known, the export resolution of inkscape v0.48 on Debian 8.11 is 90dpi, while the export/import resolution of inkscape v1.0.2 on Debian 11.6 (Bullseye) is 96dpi.
+Converting the file from inkscape v0.48 to v1.0.2 has not been successful yet.

 # Name Schema for PDF Graphic Files

-Most PDF graphic files in this directory are created via `katakana.svg` by inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
-Some other files in `nihongo/share/i` too.
-As the resolution of `katakana.svg` depends on the desktop and the inkscape application (as of now 2023-01-10) it is recommended to use Debian GNU/Linux 8.11 (jessie) to make changes to `katakana.svg`.

-As far as known the export resolution of inkscape v0.48 under Debian 8.11 is 90dpi, while the export/import resolution of inkscape v1.0.2 under Debian 11.6 (bullseye) is 96dpi.
-A conversion of the file from inkscape v0.48 to v1.0.2 was not successful so far.

      ad.pdf     - [a]rrow [d]own
      ag.pdf     - katakana [a] [gray]